Izu-33/Forage---BA/README.md

 # Dashboard

-An interactive dashboard was developed to track key metrics that management can use to monitor the business.
+An interactive dashboard was developed using Google Data Studio (Looker) to track key metrics that management can use to monitor the business.

 ![ba_dashboard](images/BA_dashboard.png)